Extrusion: Die design

 Other design considerations for die design include minimizing hollow shapes, as they require multiple dies, thus increase production complexity and cost.
-The designed parts are easier to extruded if they are symmetrical, because the pressure applied on the die is balanced.
+The designed parts are easier to extruded if they are symmetrical, because the pressure applied on the die is balanced and reduces risks of damaging it and leaving manufacturing marks on the extruded parts.

 Grooves and ribbing increase the structural integrity of the extruded profiles for more consistent results.
+They reduce common visual imperfections on parts.
+Imperfections parts may be affected by are warping, twisting and streaking.
+With grooves and ribbing, more material is created to emulate a thicker material, thus reducing the chances of deformations and facilitating the straightening process itself.
+Decorative details on surfaces such as waves or triangulation through the length of the extrusion reduce the visibility of streaks, reducing the amount of work in fine-tuning dies post-design while testing extrusions.

 Materials

 Metal

 Metals that are commonly extruded include: